STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/_index.md

 1. Log into the testbed using your username and password, at <a href="https://launch.sphere-testbed.net">our main site</a>
 2. Click on XDCs (left menu) and create a new XDC.
 Select "personal" type of XDC and name it "xdc". **You should only do this once per class.** Wait a little while and refresh the page.
 A Jupyter link will become visible.
 3. Click on Jupyter link (center window)
+4. Sign in again with your SPHERE username and password
+5. Click "Start Server" (blue button)
+5a.
+Next time you log in and access Jupyter link, it will give you an option to re-connect to the same server (blue button).
+Select that option.
-4. Click on Terminal if needed - Terminal app may already be active
+6. Click on Terminal app

-5. Only the first time you access the testbed via Terminal app, type the text below.
+7. Only the first time you access your XDC via Terminal app, type the text below.
     ```bash
-    $ su - yourusername
-    $ cd
     $ echo "PATH=$PATH:/share" > .profile
     $ echo yourpassword > pass.txt
     $ exit
-    $ su - yourusername
     ```
-6. Every other time you access the testbed via Terminal app look at the command line prompt.
-If the prompt looks like `#`, type
+7a.
+Every other time you access the same XDC via Terminal app, there is nothing special you need to do.
+Just open the Terminal app and proceed to the next step.
-    ```bash
-    $ su - yourusername
-    ```

-Otherwise proceed to the next step.

-7. If you are just starting an assignment, to start an experiment, type (use the labname specified in your assignment):
+8. If you are just starting an assignment, to start an experiment, type (use the labname specified in your assignment):
     ```bash
     $ startexp labname
     ```